turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

   - recommend caching data fetched from micro-services for a period of time where relevant
   - could perhaps include a worker process for sending email (or this could be its own micro-service)

-Our project will include at least two "micro-services" - a Service API which abstracts away a single responsibility.
+Our project will include at least one "micro-services" - a Service API which abstracts away a single responsibility.
 - Sinatra "microservice"
   - no HTML, CSS or ERB of any kind
   - receives JSON requests from the Rails back end only, responds only in JSON